-- What are the enduring values and beliefs that brought me to nursing? - What beliefs and values keep me in nursing today? - What are those values that I hold most dear? - What are the ties of these values to my personal values?

-How do my personal and nursing values connect with what is important to society?
+- What are the enduring values and beliefs that brought me to nursing? - What beliefs and values keep me in nursing today? - What are the personal values that I hold most dear? - How do my personal and nursing values connect with what is important to society?